diegowrhasta/linux-corner-docs/README.md

 # Introduction

-You can access the site at (Linux Corner)[https://linux-corner.dsbalderrama.top].
+You can access the site at [Linux Corner](https://linux-corner.dsbalderrama.top).

-This is an open source project powered by Astro's (Starlight)[https://starlight.astro.build/getting-started/], a combination of simply wanting to use it for something and taking the time to get a site up and running in order to publish interesting problems in Linux, or ways of automating tasks, a corner relegated to Linux topics.
+This is an open source project powered by Astro's [Starlight](https://starlight.astro.build/getting-started/). a combination of simply wanting to use it for something and taking the time to get a site up and running in order to publish interesting problems in Linux, or ways of automating tasks, a corner relegated to Linux topics.